rnguy172/rnguy172/README.md

 Professional experience: Describe where you've worked before and what sort of professional skills you've built.
 These can even be non-technical skills, such as communication and empathy.
 -->
 #### Polly Ann Ice Cream
-*Ice Cream Scooper (April 2022 - June 2023 and August 2025 - Present)*
+*Ice Cream Scooper (April 2022 - June 2023 and August 2025 - June 2026)*

-- Independently opens and sets up the store on time.
-Contributes to a positive work environment with diverse staff to manage, organize, and complete large amounts of orders and tasks.
-Communicates with diverse customers to take their orders, answer their inquiries, prepare requested desserts, and process their payments.
-Maintains a safe and clean work environment.
-Performs accurate data entry, hygiene, and integrity checks for the store’s menu board and inventory database of available ice cream.
+- Independently opened and set up the store on time.
+Contributed to a positive work environment with diverse staff to manage, organize, and complete large amounts of orders and tasks.
+Communicated with diverse customers to take their orders, answer their inquiries, prepare requested desserts, and process their payments.
+Maintained a safe and clean work environment.
+Performed accurate data entry, hygiene, and integrity checks for the store’s menu board and inventory database of available ice cream.

 **Professional Skills**: Food Handling Safety, Customer Services, Interpersonal Communication, Point of Sale (POS) Systems, Inventory Management

 #### The Well at UC Riverside
-*Public Health Peers (PHP) Data and Metrics Committee Lead (September 2024 - June 2025)*
+*Public Health Peers (PHP) Data and Metrics Committee Lead (September 2024 - August 2025)*

 - Created and maintained Qualtrics and Google Forms surveys for the data collection of PHP program performance
 - Created and maintained confidential databases for each PHP program, and migrated, delivered, and integrated confidential PHP program performance data imports and uploads into each respective PHP program database from multiple confidential department databases, surveys, forms, and data reports, utilizing CSV imports and structured manual entry.